ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 {% endhighlight %}

 #### Initialize the GPIO Controller
 The next thing to do is initialize the GPIO controller.
 GPIO stands for General Purpose Input/Output and refers to the two rows of pins on RPI2.
 The GPIO pins are a physical interface between the RPi2 and the physical world.
-Through your app you can can designate pins to either recieve input or send output.
+Through your app you can designate pins to either receive input or send output.
 The inputs can be from switches, sensors or other devices.
 The outputs can be LEDs, servos, motors or countless other devices.
 Twenty-six of the 40 pins are GPIO pins; the others are power, ground, or reserved pins.

 <img src="/images/rpi2/rpi12_pinout.png"/>

 Back in the _MainPage()_ constructor, following the timer code, make a call to a method that you haven't defined yet called <code>InitGpio()</code>.

 {% highlight csharp %}
-            // Initilize the GPIO bus
+            // Initialize the GPIO bus
             InitGpio();

             // TODO: As long as the pin object is not null, proceed with the timer.